“OK Google, tell me where I can go to lunch today.”

 For example, look at how most voice searches are actually being phrased as questions.

-People using voice search are asking search engines for advice on different elements of their lives.
+People using voice search are asking search engines for advice on different elements of their personal and business lives.

 Do you see how all of these might come up in a voice search?

-All it takes is someone to say “OK Google, teach me how to tie my shoes as quickly as possible” and you have a potential hit.
+All it takes is someone to say “OK Google, why is content marketing important” and you have a potential hit.

 While many of these suggestions are still young, they’re a great place to start when considering your keyword usage.